[Explainer] What does it mean to be a mature company?

 Especially if you run a consultancy business.

-If you would like to know more, you are more than welcome to book a free 20 min. investigative conversation with one of our skilled consultants.
+If you would like to know more, you are welcome to book a free 20 min. investigative conversation with one of our skilled consultants.
 Maybe we can help you move the maturity level of your company.

-TimeLog and SPI Research’ 2020 Maturity Benchmark
+TimeLog and SPI Research’s Maturity Benchmark

 Since 2017, TimeLog has cooperated with SPI Research to publish the early Professional Services Maturity Benchmark for the consultancy industry.